mike14747/next-with-auth/README.md

 -   Switch over from client fetch to swr?
 -   Do server component data fetching on pages?
 -   There is still a login redirect bug in middleware protected pages.
+-   Why aren't my pages full height?
+-   Should css files be moved out of the /styles folder and into the folders where they're being used?

 **Finished**: